deepchecks/deepchecks/docs/source/user-guide/dataset_object.rst

 ====================
 The Dataset Object
 ====================
 The dataset is one of the basic blocks of deepchecks.
-It is a container for the data and it's relevant metadata, like special column names (label, date, index, etc).
+It is a container for the data and its relevant metadata, like special column names (label, date, index, etc).
 Some of the checks allows to use a dataframe directly, but some others requires the metadata in order to run, so they are limited to working only with Datasets.

 Class Parameters